echooocc/jobbler-chrome-extension/README.md

 # jobbler-ext

-> a chrome extension tools built with Vite + React-ts, and Manifest v3
+> a chrome extension to track/save your job applications in your notion database

 ## Installing